Xilinx/mlir-air/docs/generated/AIRTransformPasses.md

 ```
 ### `-air-herd-assign`: Transfor affine.for to affine.parallel
 ### `-air-linalg-codegen`: AIR codegen strategies for linalg
+This pass implements some tiling strategies for linalg ops targeting AIR
+dialect.
 ### `-air-loop-merging`: Merge several nested subloops into a single loop
 This pass transforms several perfectly nested subloops into a single
 loop.
 The trip count of the new single loop is the product of all